|Job Title:||Trainee Solicitor|

 As one of Ireland’s top law firms, ByrneWallace was always on my radar, but it was during the application process that I realised it would be the perfect fit.
 ByrneWallace is an ambitious firm with a strong client focus and this ethos came across strongly from the partners and employees I met during the interview process.

 We were told that trainee solicitors play an important role in representing the firm and I have found this to be the case from the outset - within a few weeks of starting my traineeship, I was encouraged to take part in client events, including our “Opportunity Economy Ireland: Pathway to 2040” event at the Mansion House, in which An Taoiseach provided the keynote address.
 It was an amazing experience as a new trainee solicitor to gain exposure to business development and networking from such an early stage.
-From my initial application through to finishing my first rotation, I have been impressed by the truly collegial atmosphere around the office, particularly evidenced by the open plan setting and the approachable nature of everyone in the firm.
+From my initial application through to finishing my second rotation, I have been impressed by the truly collegial atmosphere around the office, particularly evidenced by the open plan setting and the approachable nature of everyone in the firm.

 Describe your rotations to date